Andrew-Wyn/Smart_Rider_Contract/README.md

 # Smart_Rider_Contract
-Little article for an university law exam, implementation of a simple smart contract, with explain about a theoretical part about block-chain
+Little article for an university law exam, implementation of a simple smart contract, with explain a theoretical part about block-chain

 sources:
 - Criptovalute: Manuale di sopravvivenza, Emanuele Florindi, Imprimatur